ERAS Protocols in Breast Conserving Surgery

 - Primary Outcome Measures

-Name Time Method Proportion of Participants with Opioid Prescriptions Within 7 Days of Surgery Within 7 days post-surgery The percentage of participants who receive an opioid prescription from the surgery team within 7 days after surgery, as documented in the electronic medical record.
+Name Time Method Proportion of Participants With Opioid Prescriptions Within 7 Days of Surgery Within 7 days post-surgery The percentage of participants who receive an opioid prescription from the surgery team within 7 days after surgery will be determined from the documented electronic medical record.

-Immediate Post-operative Pain Score Within 24 hours Post-surgery Participant reported pain level in the post-anesthesia care unit (PACU) using the Numerical Rating Scale (NRS), where 0 indicates no pain and 10 indicates the worst pain imaginable.
+Immediate Post-operative Pain Score Within 24 hours post-surgery Participant reported pain level in the post-anesthesia care unit (PACU) using the Numerical Rating Scale (NRS) will be assessed.
+Scoring is from 0 (no pain) to 10 (worst pain imaginable).

 - Secondary Outcome Measures

-Use of Anti-emetic Medication in Post-anesthesia Care Unit Within 48 hours post-surgery The proportion of participants who receive any anti-emetic medication (such as ondansetron, prochlorperazine, haloperidol, or metoclopramide) from arrival in the PACU to discharge home.
+Name Time Method Use of Anti-emetic Medication in Post-anesthesia Care Unit Within 48 hours post-surgery The proportion of participants who receive any anti-emetic medication (such as ondansetron, prochlorperazine, haloperidol, or metoclopramide) from arrival in the PACU to discharge home will be determined.

 Trial Locations